openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/security_hardening.rst

-The following config directives are set to ``True`` as a secure default, however if a reason exists for an operator to disable one of the following values, they can do so using an enviroment file.
+The following config directives are set to ``True`` as a secure default, however if a reason exists for an operator to disable one of the following values, they can do so using an environment file.

 .. note:: The following directives should only be set to ``False`` once the
           potential security impacts are fully understood.